Welcome to the Podiatry Arena forums

 World Health Organization

-The World Health Organization (WHO) is a specialized agency of the United Nations responsible for international public health.[2]
-It is headquartered in Geneva, Switzerland, and has six regional offices and 150 field offices worldwide.[3]
+The World Health Organization (WHO) is a specialized agency of the United Nations (UN) which coordinates responses to international public health issues and emergencies.[2]
+It is headquartered in Geneva, Switzerland, and has six regional offices[3] and 150 field offices worldwide.
+Only sovereign states are eligible to join, and it is the largest intergovernmental health organization at the international level.[4]

 The WHO's official mandate is to promote health and safety while helping the vulnerable worldwide.
 It provides technical assistance to countries, sets international health standards, collects data on global health issues, and serves as a forum for scientific or policy discussions related to health.[2]
 Its official publication, the World Health Report, provides assessments of worldwide health topics.[9]